The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Discussion and Conclusions

 In general, MFM is able to preserve hydrostatic equilibrium accurately, as well as preserving stable orbits.
 The better stability of the Kepler disk compared to SPH will improve results for simulations of e.g. isolated galaxies.
 For this case, a moving mesh leads to even better results, but requires additional boundary particles.

-The hydrostatic sphere test showed that MFM coupled to gravity has a slightly higher numerical diffusivity compared to SPH and a moving mesh.
-Thus, on could expect isolated galaxies or also the core of galaxy clusters to be more compact and cooler in the center.
+The hydrostatic sphere test showed that our MFM implementation coupled to gravity leads to stable hydrodynamical equilibrium, as for SPH and a moving mesh.
+Depending on the details of the implementation, however, numerical diffusivity can be introduced.
+Thus, one could expect isolated galaxies or also the core of galaxy clusters to be more compact and cooler in the center.
+The timescales, on which these changes would happen, are, however, very long.

-For the nifty galaxy cluster, however, we saw that there is no difference between MFM, \textsc{Arepo} and modern SPH in the global structure.
+Also for the nifty galaxy cluster we saw that there is no difference between MFM, \textsc{Arepo} and modern SPH in the global structure.
 Numerical diffusivity introduced by the Riemann solver allows mixing of entropy into the core, thus decreasing the central density compared to traditional SPH, which suppresses any mixing.
-Modern SPH mimics the same effect by applying artificial conductivity, while the precise amount introduced can lead to significant changes in the structure.
+Modern SPH mimics the same effect by applying artificial conductivity, while a variation of the precise amount introduced can lead to significant changes in the structure.
 As observed galaxy clusters show a wide range of central entropy profiles \citep{Cavagnolo+2009}, both results are consistent with observations.
 Especially, we expect a more complex interplay with cooling, as well as stellar and AGN feedback to influence the entropy-evolution of the core \citep[compare, e.g.][]{Pearce+2000,Borgani+2005,Rasia+2015}.
 These effects lead to the whole range of possible central profiles, dominating over effects of the hydro-solver.
 Thus, further studies including such processes would be necessary.

 In the intra cluster medium, we expect turbulence at low Mach number to be seeded e.g. by mergers at large scales.
 It will then decay and build up a turbulent power spectrum.
 Such decaying, subsonic turbulence is a very challenging problem for many hydro-methods.
-MFM is able to recover the turbulent power spectrum best compared to SPH and a moving and stationary mesh.
+MFM is able to recover the turbulent power spectrum best compared to SPH and a moving and stationary mesh, best visible at very low initial turbulent energy fractions.
 Only a small lack of energy at intermediate to small scales close to the resolution limit -- similar to where this occurs also for \textsc{Arepo} -- is present.
 This ``dip'' in energy moves to smaller scales for higher resolution, overall leading to fast convergence towards the expected Kolmogorov spectrum.